 There are some concerns that the cards are fuelling gambling, because of restrictions on what can be withdrawn and players often being forced to turn over their money before they can claim it.
 There are also fears that the accounts are like unregulated banks that open it up for money laundering.
 But, when used how they are intended to be used, there is no doubt cash cards have made it easier for punters to access their money.

 Emerchants issues cards to bookmakers under an Australian Financial Services Licence.
 It relies on a partnership with Cuscal Limited, an authorised bank, to fulfil its duties under Australian banking laws.

 Which betting sites offer instant cash cards?

-Four of the biggest bookmakers in the country provide handy debit cards for instant cash-outs:
+Several of Australia’s biggest bookmakers provide handy debit cards for instant cash-outs, including:

 Sportsbet’s Cash Card gives you instant access to your winnings through any ATM in Australia and allows you to by everyday items.
 You can use it like any other EFTPOS card by selecting savings when you pay for your items.
 EFTPOS purchases are free, but cash-out fees do apply.
 You can access up to $3000 of your winnings per day, with cash withdrawals limited to $1000.

 How to use cash cards for online betting